 Jon L. Justesen has managed Justesen Ranches in eastern Oregon since 1970.
 He also serves as President of Buck Hollow Ranch, Inc., and is a private investor.
-Mr. Justesen brings leadership and management experience to the Board of Directors through his ownership and management of various businesses.
+Mr. Justesen brings leadership and management experience to the Board through his ownership and management of various businesses.

-Anthony Meeker retired in 2003 as a Managing Director of Victory Capital Management, Inc. (formerly known as Key Asset Management, Inc.), where he was employed for ten years.
-Mr. Meeker is Chairman of the Board of First Federal Savings and Loan Association of McMinnville and a director of Oregon Mutual Insurance Company.
+Anthony Meeker serves as Chairman of the Board of Directors.
+He retired in 2003 as a Managing Director of Victory Capital Management, Inc. (formerly known as Key Asset Management, Inc.), where he was employed for ten years.
+Mr. Meeker is also a director of First Federal Savings and Loan Association of McMinnville and Oregon Mutual Insurance Company.
 From 1987 to 1993, he was Treasurer of the State of Oregon.
-Mr. Meeker's experience in the insurance industry assists the Company in managing its self-insured status with respect to workers' compensation, as well as its captive insurance subsidiaries.
-Mr. Meeker also brings leadership skills and a unique insight as a result of his public service as state treasurer and other board memberships.
+Mr. Meeker's experience in the insurance industry assists the Company in managing risk with regard to its self-insured status with respect to workers' compensation, as well as overseeing its captive insurance subsidiaries.
+Mr. Meeker also brings leadership skills and a unique insight as a result of his public service as state treasurer and service on other corporate boards.